 A fever draws moisture out of your body.
 Plus, you lose fluid as your body makes mucus and it drains away.
 And that over-the-counter cold medicine you’re taking to dry up your head?
 It can dry the rest of you out, too.

 So drink plenty of water, juice, or soup.
 A side benefit: All that liquid helps loosen up the mucus in your nose and head.
 Stay away from booze, coffee, and caffeine when you’re looking for things to sip though.
-They pull out more liquid than they leave behind.

 3. You’re Stressed